 Has obtained the authority from the gas account holder to act on their behalf.

-If none of the above conditions can be met, the retailer must advise the telephone caller that he/she must obtain the authority of the gas account holder before the retailer can assist any further.
+If none of the above conditions can be met, the retailer/EWON must advise the telephone caller that he/she must obtain the authority of the gas account holder before the retailer/EWON can assist any further.

-d) Retailer to record customer details
+d) Retailer/EWON to record customer details

-For the purpose of facilitating the gas retailer discovery process, the gas retailer must record the following customer details:
+For the purpose of facilitating the gas retailer discovery process, the retailer/EWON must record the following customer details:

 Name of the telephone caller;